camunda/camunda-docs-static/optimize/content/technical-guide/import/import-procedure.md

 camunda.optimize.es.import.handler.interval.ms=10000
 ```

 In addition to the "backoff" mechanism, the import scheduler will reschedule all types of schedule jobs starting from the beginning every once in a while.
 Thus, in case some enities were missed out or skipped during the import, they can be added in the next import cycle.
-The period of time between full imports is controlled by the property:
+The period of time between full imports is controlled by following properties:

 ```
-camunda.optimize.es.import.handler.pages.reset.interval.hours=12
+camunda.optimize.es.import.handler.pages.reset.interval.value=30
+camunda.optimize.es.import.handler.pages.reset.interval.unit=Minutes
 ```

+If you would like to rapidly update data imported into Optimize, you have to reduce this value.
+On the other hand if you would like import procedure to be performed
+once a day only this interval has to be increased.

 # Prepare the import